collective/tutorial-blog-angular2/tutorials/login/README.md

   </form>
 ```

-Using the `(ngSubmit)` directive, the form element binds its submit event to the `onSubmit` method we created in the component.
+As in the Search tutorial, the form element binds its submit event to the `onSubmit` method we created in the component using the `(ngSubmit)` directive, and the input elements are bound to the form using the `ngModel` directive.

+We also make sure to display (or not) the error message and the Logout button depending on the current state of the component using the `[hidden]` directive.

-The input elements are bound to the component properties using the `[(ngModel)]`.
+We bind the `logout()` method to the button click using the `(click)` directive.

+We can now launch the app:

+  ``
+  $ ng serve
+  ``
+Then go to http://localhost:4200 in your browser.